 We are subject to legal proceedings and claims which arise from time to time.
 These can include, but are not limited to, legal proceedings and/or claims pertaining to environmental or safety matters.
-There are no pending legal proceedings in which the Company is a party or any of their respective properties is subject, with the exception of the following.
+There are no pending legal proceedings in which the Company is a party or any of their respective properties is subject.
+There are no pending legal proceedings to which any director, officer or affiliate of the Company, any owner of record or beneficiary of more than 5% of the common stock of the Company, or any security holder of the Company is a party adverse to the Company or has a material interest adverse to the Company.